paireks/T-Rex/Manual/Manual for T-Rex.md

 ### About

-These components are useful to create objects called Rebar Group.
+These components are useful to create objects called Rebar Groups.
 They will take your Rebar Shape and generate group of rebars with proper spacing.

-There is one exception: Without Spacing component which creates Custom Rebar Group.
-More on that later.
+There is one exception: Custom Spacing component that doesn't create any spacing, you have to plug Rebar Shapes that have already spaces between them there.

 #### Id